Banana Cream Cheesecake – Cheesecake Factory Copycat

 - Pour the cheesecake batter into the prepared crust.

-- Turn off the oven, do NOT open the door for 30 minutes.
+- Turn off the oven; do NOT open the door for 30 minutes.

 Bavarian Cream:

-- Add the milk to a small bowl, and sprinkle the gelatin on top, set aside.
+- Add the milk to a small bowl, sprinkle the gelatin on top, and set aside.

 - In a medium bowl, whisk the egg yolks together and set aside.

-- Once warm, remove from heat and slowly pour the hot cream into the egg yolks, stirring, to temper them.
+- Once warm, remove from the heat and slowly pour the hot cream into the egg yolks, stirring, to temper them.

 - Next, add the egg mixture to the saucepan and return to the heat.
 Cook over medium heat, stirring, until the mixture is thick enough to coat the back of a spoon.
 That will take only a few minutes.